kiran-vuksanaj/MKS22X-FinalProject/README.md

 - Kiran: Researched the way mouseX and mouseY work, in order to be able to correct them to the right location, building a correctX() and correctY() method for use in popups.

 ### Friday, May 31
-- Kiran: tried to figure out how geoJSON formats work (no commits during class);
+- Kiran: Tried to figure out how geoJSON formats work (no commits during class);
 - Emory: Played around with the format of our popups; figured out how to get it to stay on the screen until another area is pressed;

+### Sunday, June 2
+- Emory: Fixed a bug in the popups, where multiple were popping up on points that were not clicked; experimented with putting the point data in the popups but having trouble figuring out where to store that;